rafaqz/Rasters.jl/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Describe your issue here, including a minimum working example and all file downloads without authentication.
-Raster data is complicated And we have limitid unfunded time to work on bugfixes.
-Make your issue immediately reproducible and we can fix it quickly - otherwise it may take a long time.
+We have limited time, so only easily reproduced issues can be fixed quickly.

 title: ''
 labels: ''
 assignees: ''